Biol551-CSUN/Gomez_Final_Project/README.md

 Every plot can be customized with default themes (white, dark), or with a custom theme (including color and palette selectors) with the interactive panel.

+**Contents:**
+This repository contains the Shiny R code in a single .R file:
+* app.R

 This repossitory fulfills educational purposes only.